megaease/easeagent/doc/matcher-DSL.md

 - [MethodMatcher](#MethodMatcher)

 ## Overview
-EaseAgent provides a Matcher DSL (Domain Specific Language) to define a `Points` implementation which is used to defined classes and their methods to be enhanced.
+EaseAgent provides a Matcher DSL (Domain Specific Language) to define a `Points` implementation which is used to define classes and their methods to be enhanced.

 The design of this DSL is borrowed from bytebuddy's class and method matching DSL design.
 Why not use bytebuddy's DSL interface directly?
 - Decouple from the ByteBuddy, Although the byteBuddy is an excellent bytecode framework, we provide dedicated DSL to developers via abstracting it, can easily migrate to a more excellent framework in the future.